North Carolina Post-Conviction Review Commission

-The North Carolina Innocence Inquiry Commission is an independent state agency in the U.S. state of North Carolina tasked with investigating wrongful felony convictions due to factual errors.
+The North Carolina Post-Conviction Review Commission, formerly the North Carolina Innocence Inquiry Commission, is an independent state agency in the U.S. state of North Carolina tasked with investigating wrongful felony convictions due to factual errors.
 The commission comprises eight members and a professional staff, which field claims from convicted felons seeking exoneration.
 The body uses an inquisitorial system of justice and has broad powers of subpoena.
 If the commission decides a case warrants judicial review, it is forwarded to a three-judge Superior Court panel for final adjudication.

 History

 While I. Beverly Lake Jr. was serving as chief justice of the Supreme Court of North Carolina, a series of high-profile wrongful convictions in the state came to his attention.
 He reviewed several of the cases with his clerk and resolved that the criminal justice system required reform.
 In 2002, he convened a panel including defense attorneys, prosecutors, law enforcement officers, and legal scholars named the North Carolina Actual Innocence Commission/Criminal Justice Study Commission to study ways to reduce wrongful convictions.
 Afterwards it turned its focus towards identifying wrongful convictions and overturning them.
 Inspired by the Criminal Cases Review Commission of the United Kingdom, the commission proposed a new body which would use an inquisitorial system of justice to investigate claims of innocence.
 The Actual Innocence Commission proposed model legislation for their idea in March 2005.
 It was introduced as a bill in the North Carolina General Assembly.
 After some modifications, the bill creating the North Carolina Innocence Inquiry Commission was passed and signed into law by Governor Mike Easley on August 3, 2006.

 Appointees were selected to begin their terms as commissioners on January 1, 2007.
 The commission spent the first several months of the year hiring professional staff and establishing rules and procedures.
 The body also began receiving appeals for relief and received early assistance from the North Carolina Center for Actual Innocence, a nonprofit organization.
 The commission held its first hearing in December.
 As of 2025, the commission has examined over 3,500 claims of innocence and made 16 referrals that resulted in exoneration.
+On July 7, 2026, the agency was by law renamed from the North Carolina Innocence Inquiry Commission to the North Carolina Post-Conviction Review Commission.